by Thom Hartmann

 Walking--a bilateral therapy that has been a part of human life throughout history--allows people to heal emotionally as quickly as they do physically.
 Bilateral therapies engage both sides of the brain and unlock natural states of optimal function and creativity.
 Thom Hartmann examines how memory works and why emotional shock can resist normal healing.
 He found that the simple act of walking is effective in treating emotional disturbances ranging from temporary upsets and problems to chronic conditions such as post-traumatic stress disorder and depression.

-To achieve these results, Hartmann shows how we must learn to walk consciously, holding an awareness of the distress (or desire we hope to attain) in mind as we move.
-Using a variety of case studies, he demonstrates that it is possible to dissolve the rigidity of a traumatic memory or negative mind state in as little as a half hour’s time.
-His techniques have proven successful in helping to alleviate rage resulting from a domestic dispute as well as the chronic traumas soldiers experience during war that are often locked away for decades.
-While the physical benefits of walking have long been recognized, its importance in promoting and maintaining mental health has only recently been rediscovered.
-Hartmann’s deceptively simple, yet potent exercises allow us to create our own walking journeys to restore our mental, emotional, and spiritual well-being as well as rejuvenate our body’s health.
+Case studies have shown dramatic results.
+Walking consciously, while holding a distress or desire in mind, can rapidly dissolve the rigidity of a traumatic memory or negative mind state, dispersing its unpleasant associations in as little as a half hour’s time.
+While walking has always been a natural part of life, its importance in promoting and maintaining mental health is only recently being rediscovered.
+Hartmann’s simple yet potent exercises allow us to create our own walking journeys to restore our mental, emotional, and spiritual well-being as well as rejuvenate our body’s health.